teamdeeson/codex/docs/index.md

-We're an agency called Deeson.
+We're an agency called Deeson that designs and builds transformative websites for high profile clients including ITV, Royal Collection Trust, Johnson & Johnson, the Imperial War Museum and the National Crime Agency.

 You can find out more about us over on our website at [www.deeson.co.uk](https://www.deeson.co.uk/).

-Our mission is to become Europe’s leading open source agency

-And we’re well on our way.

-It’s not just technology that we think differently about, we're thinking about the future of work too.

-We’ve re-designed our company structure and how we work together.

-We're open by design.
+We believe in thinking differently about the future of work and have transformed our agency to bring that thinking to life.
+Our agency is open by design.

 That's why our team handbook, processes and information is all published here under a Creative Commons license.

 If you like the sound of the way we do things, we're always looking for new team members based in London, Canterbury or anywhere in Europe.
-You can find out more about working for Deeson on our [careers page](https://www.deeson.co.uk/careers).
+You can find out more about working for Deeson in this handbook and on our [careers page](https://www.deeson.co.uk/careers).